Hemorrhoids are enlarged, bulging blood vessels in the anus and lower rectum. Hemorrhoid banding is a procedure to remove them.

 - To prevent constipation and straining during bowel movements, use a stool softener, exercise, drink plenty of fluids, and eat plenty of high-fiber foods (such as fruits, vegetables , beans, and whole grains ).

-- Avoid heavy lifting for two or three weeks.
+- Avoid heavy lifting for 2-3 weeks.

 Call Your Doctor